y0natan10/cppProjects/README.md

 resinCalculator:
-currently using this to keep track of my progress/give me an estimation of how much time left i have for a given project
+currently using this to keep track of my progress/give me an estimation of how much time left i have for a game project

+TimeCalculator:
+takes the user's current time, takes the time to be added, tells you what time it will be can also be used to figure out how many days hours minutes seconds are in a given amount of days hours minutes seconds if initial time is set to 0 0 0 mostly did this so i could remember how to use classes, friend, and operator overloading